Our application process in detail

 4. Preliminary screening

 At this stage, we review applications for completeness and assess whether they pass the specific selection criteria of LAHPSTR.
 For instance, if an applicant rents their home, we verify that they have secured their landlord’s permission to have a dog.
 Additional information may be requested as needed.
 Incomplete applications will not be processed.
+We cannot assume responsibility for tracking down missing, incomplete or inaccurate information.

 5. Home Visit